waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 2. Active Puzzles & Hypotheses

-### Sprout Tower 1F Pillar Puzzle
+### Sprout Tower Puzzle (CONCLUSION: DEAD END)
-- **Goal:** Move the central pillar to access the rest of the tower.
+- **Goal:** Find the HM rumored to be at the top of the tower.
-- **Current Understanding:** The tower is divided into sections.
-The trigger for the pillar is not on the eastern side of 1F or 2F.
-The solution must be on the western side of 2F.
-- **Active Hypothesis:** The trigger is on the section of the 2nd floor accessible from the ladder at (2, 6).
-- **Test Plan:** Travel to the ladder at (2, 6) and ascend.
-Thoroughly explore this new area for a switch, NPC, or event.
+- **Final Understanding:** Sprout Tower is physically divided into two inaccessible sections (East and West) on both 1F and 2F.
+The main entrance warp at (9, 15) only leads to the Eastern section.
+There is no way to cross to the Western section from inside the tower.
+- **Conclusion:** Re-exploration of Sprout Tower is a dead end.
+The hint about an HM is either misleading, or requires an external item/event I do not currently possess.
+I am abandoning this location.

 ### Log of Failed Hypotheses (Sprout Tower)
 - **H1:** Interacting with wandering Sage at (6, 7) moves the pillar.
 (Result: Lore dialogue only).
 - **H2:** Interacting with stationary Sage at (7, 4) moves the pillar.
 (Result: Lore dialogue only).
-- **H3:** Interacting with SAGE CHOW at (3, 5) moves the pillar.
+- **H3:** Interacting with SAGE CHOW at (3, 5) is the trigger.
 (Result: Path is blocked by a wall).
-- **H4:** Interacting with the Teacher at (9, 9) moves the pillar.
+- **H4:** Interacting with the Teacher at (9, 9) is the trigger.
 (Result: Lore dialogue only).
-- **H5:** The trigger is on 2F, accessible via the ladder at (17, 3).
-(Result: The pathfinding tool confirmed there is no path to the ladder at (17, 3) from the western side of the room.
-The two sides of 1F are separate.)
+- **H5:** The eastern ladder at (17, 3) on 2F leads up.
+(Result: It leads down to an isolated part of 1F).
+- **H6:** Re-entering the tower leads to the western side of 1F.
+(Result: The entrance warp always leads to the eastern side).

 # Archive: Log of Blocked Paths, Solved Puzzles & Old Info
 <details>